konflux-ci/release-service-catalog/tasks/create-advisory/README.md

 | request                  | Type of request to be created                                                             | Yes      | create-advisory             |
 | synchronously            | Whether the task should wait for InternalRequests to complete                             | Yes      | true                        |
 | pipelineRunUid           | The uid of the current pipelineRun.
 Used as a label value when creating internal requests | No       |                             |

+## Changes in 3.1.0
+- This task now detects which secret to use for creating advisories based on the targeted quay repository.
+- Only all `redhat-pending` or all `redhat-prod` repositories may be specified in `.data.mapping`

 ## Changes in 3.0.0
 - Task renamed from create-advisory-internal-request to create-advisory